WPKF: History

 Straus Media sold its stations to Clear Channel Communications in 2000 and, after buying rival Roberts Radio, WCTJ was put under the same roof as rival WBWZ.
 After WCTW split off on its own after Clear Channel took control of the stations at the start of November, WCTJ was left on its own amid format-flip rumors.
-On December 22, rumors became fact when WCTJ and WTHN entered joint stunting as Variety 96 & 99 and eventually launched as Rhythmic Top 40 that afternoon using Clear Channel's KissFM brand.
+On December 22, rumors became fact when WCTJ and WTHN entered joint stunting as "Variety 96 & 99" and eventually launched as Rhythmic Top 40 that afternoon using Clear Channel's KissFM brand.

-In March 2005, WFKP in Ellenville dropped the Kiss-FM format amid dismal ratings and flipped to a virtual simulcast of WRNQ Poughkeepsie's LiteFM format.
+In March 2005, WFKP in Ellenville dropped the Kiss-FM format amid dismal ratings and flipped to a virtual simulcast of WRNQ's "LiteFM" format.
 The change had no effect on WPKF's Dutchess County ratings.

 Instability and many changes were still to come.
 In September 2005, Kiss added Matt Bosso as afternoon host, but he moved on shortly afterwards to join the then-syndicated Wake Up with Whoopi in August 2006.
-2007 brought more changes to Kiss as programmer Jimi Jamm left radio to embark on a career in music promotion.
-Aaron McCord became Kiss-FM's 3rd PD, but left music programming responsibilities to CJ McIntyre.
-Then in 2008, yet more changes came to the station, with morning/APD CJ McIntyre becoming Program Director while continuing to host "CJ's Playhouse.
-Still more changes in late 2009 saw CJ's Playhouse come to end and Clear Channel's syndicated "Elvis Duran & The KISS-FM Morning Show" replaced local programming, as did the satellite-delivered Ryan Seacrest national program middays, Chris Marino afternoons (as well as being named Program Director and Music Director), Fuzzy & Choco at night.
+More changes to Kiss came in 2007 as programmer Jimi Jamm left radio to embark on a career in music promotion.
+Aaron McCord became Kiss-FM's third program director, but left music programming responsibilities to CJ McIntyre.
+Then in 2008, yet more changes came to the station, with morning/APD CJ McIntyre becoming program director while continuing to host "CJ's Playhouse.
+Still more changes in late 2009 saw CJ's Playhouse come to end and the syndicated Elvis Duran and the Morning Show replaced local programming, as did On Air with Ryan Seacrest middays; local programming on the station continued with Chris Marino afternoons (who also served as program director and music director) and Fuzzy & Choco at night.
 CJ was moved to WRWD's morning show.

 Then in January 2011, Chris Marino left WPKF to do the morning show on WBWZ, and Fuzzy moved to afternoons for a short time and Choco became the night DJ, with a 5 p.m. to 7 p.m. overlap with both Fuzzy & Choco.

-In September 2011, WPKF fired local air talent except Chris Marino and succumbed to Clear Channel Radio's Premium Choice programming format with pre-recorded DJs from other markets, and eliminated locally programmed music in favor of programming from corporate headquarters in San Antonio, Texas.
+In September 2011, WPKF fired local air talent except Chris Marino and began largely carrying Clear Channel's Premium Choice programming format with pre-recorded DJs from other markets, and eliminated locally programmed music in favor of programming from corporate headquarters in San Antonio, Texas.